Reduced-order modeling for Ablowitz-Ladik equation: Discretization of the conservative and dissipative Ablowitz-Ladik equations

 \section{Discretization of the conservative and dissipative Ablowitz-Ladik equations}

-The NLSE is a well-known nonlinear partial differential equation (PDE) with a broad spectrum of applications, ranging from wave propagation in nonlinear media to nonlinear optics, molecular biology, quantum physics, quantum chemistry, and plasma physics.
-We consider the NLSE described by
+The NLSE is one of the most known nonlinear PDE in nonlinear optics, quantum physics, plasma physics.
+The NLSE is given as

-under periodic boundary conditions, $\psi(-L,t) = \psi(L,t)$, for $t \in (0,T]$ with a final time $T>0$, and with a prescribed initial condition, $\psi(x,0)$ for $x \in (-L,L)$ , where $\psi(x,t)$ denotes the complex-valued wave function.
-The NLSE \eqref{nls} is completely integrable for $\gamma > 0$, i.e., there exists infinitely many integrals such as energy, momentum and norm \cite{Zaharov74,Tang07}.
+where $\psi(x,t)$ denotes the complex-valued wave function.
+We impose periodic boundary conditions, $\psi(-L,t) = \psi(L,t)$, for $t \in (0,T]$ with a final time $T>0$.
+For $\gamma > 0$, the NLSE \eqref{nls} possesses infinitely many integrals such as energy, momentum and norm \cite{Tang07,Zaharov74}, i.e., it is completely integrable.

 ALE \cite{Ablowitz76} represents an integrable Hamiltonian semi-discretization of the NLSE \eqref{nls} \cite{Islas01,Schober99,Tang07}